axiomhq/prisma-axiom/README.md

 #### Custom Configuration

 When you need setup your opentelemetry setup you can use axiom's exporter, define axiom's exporter and attach it to the provider.
-You can checkout the example
+You can checkout the [extends-otel example](./examples/extend-otel/index.ts) for more details.

 ```ts